raspberrypilearning/micromine-bitcraft/worksheet.md

 	![usb setup](images/usb.png)

-1. You'll know that the micro:bit has connected to your Raspberry Pi, because a dialogue box should pop up like the one below:
+1. You'll know that the micro:bit has connected to your Raspberry Pi, because a dialogue box like the one below should pop up:

 	![screen2](images/screen2.png)